rbutenuth/fpl/doc/builtin-functions.md

 ```

 ### new-instance
-Create an instce of an object.
+Create an instance of an object.
 ```
 (new-instance key-value-pair...)
 ```